Ossian-Bodin/MNXB11-project/README.md

 ## Analyses

 ### 5 Ice Cream Analysis
+To be able to run the analysis, unzip the /datasets/ice_cream.tgz by the following command:

+  tar -xvzf ./datasets/ice_cream.tgz

 To run the analysis use the following executable call:

   ./main -i \<SMHI datafile path\> -a 5